Kudaes/rust_tips_and_tricks/README.md

 # Pointers
 ## Casting
 Usually you will need to cast between different types of pointers when working with the WinAPI.
-The most common case is when you have a struct pointer and you have to cast it to a PVOID pointer (which in Rust is defined as `*mut c_void`) before passing it to any WinAPI call.
+The most common case is when you have a struct pointer and you have to cast it to a PVOID (which in Rust is defined as `*mut c_void`) before passing it to any WinAPI call.

 When you are dealing with basic type pointers, you can cast between them using the keyword `as`:
 ```rust